Should I Lose Weight Before Building Muscle? Quick Summary

 When you first get started on your fitness journey, it can be hard to know where to start.

 This is especially true when you have more than one goal to reach.
-You may want to lose body fat and build muscle too.
+You may want to lose body fat and build muscle.

 You also don't want to just spin your wheels, and I can understand that.
 That’s why I’m here to help!

-To answer it, I really need to understand your goals more in depth.
-So would any personal trainer that knows what they’re doing.
+But to find the right answer for you, I really need to understand your goals more in depth.
+So would any personal trainer who knows what they’re doing.

 A lot of times when people ask me this, they think there is a one-size-fits-all answer.
 I promise you, it’s not that simple.